peerigon/alamid-class/README.md

 Suggestions and bug-fixes are always appreciated.
 Don't hesitate to create an issue or pull-request.
 All contributed code should pass
 1. the tests in node.js by running `npm test`
-2. the tests in all major browsers by running `npm run-script test-browser` and then visting `http://localhost:8080/bundle`
+2. the tests in all major browsers by running `npm run test-browser` and then visting `http://localhost:8080/bundle`

 <br />